fabriziomiano/ThesisTemplate/README.md

 # ThesisTemplate
-a PhD Thesis Template inspired by many other templates on the market
+A PhD Thesis Template inspired by many other templates on the market